dcf21/plato-wp36-v1/kubernetes/README.md

 # Kubernetes deployment scripts

-The scripts in this directory are used to deploy the EAS test bench on a Kubernetes cluster.
+The scripts in this directory are used to deploy the EAS test-bench on a Kubernetes cluster.

-Scripts are provided for the following Kubernetes environments:
+Scripts are provided for deploying the test-bench in the following Kubernetes environments:

-* Minikube
+* `minikube` (a minimal single-node Kubernetes implementation)
-* Iris
+* `iris` (our Cambridge Kubernetes cluster)